 }

-In this method I am calling the Web API kept in the MultiApi project.
-Notice the url of the web api – http://localhost:53205/api/Joke.
-You can get this url by selecting properties of the MultiApi project, see below image.
+In this method we call the Web API kept in the MultiApi project.
+Notice the url of the web api – http://localhost:5255/api/Joke.
+You can get this url by selecting properties of the MultiApi project.
+Then go to Debug ➤ Open debug launch profiles UI, see below image.

 The JObject is an object of Newtonsoft.Json.Linq class which is used to convert a string containing json to JObject type.
-After that you can extract the individual values of the json as:
+After that we can extract the individual values of the json as:

 details["name"]